top of page

 Or maybe you've been using products that leak, bunch up, or cause skin irritation—and you're tired of guessing.

-Step 1: Understand Your Absorbency Needs
+Understanding Your Absorbency Needs

 Products are rated by absorbency level based on milliliters (ml) they can hold:

-Light (200-400 ml): Occasional small leaks, stress incontinence during exercise
+• Light (200-400 ml): Occasional small leaks, stress incontinence during exercise.

-Moderate (400-800 ml): Regular leaks throughout the day, urge incontinence
+• Moderate (400-800 ml): Regular leaks throughout the day, urge incontinence.

-Heavy (800-1500 ml): Frequent or large-volume leaks, overnight protection
+• Heavy (800-1500 ml): Frequent or large-volume leaks, overnight protection.

-Extra Heavy (1500 ml+): Complete bladder emptying, overnight for heavy users
+• Extra Heavy (1500 ml+): Complete bladder emptying, overnight for heavy users.

-Step 2: Choose Your Product Type
+Choosing Your Product Type

 Continence Pads

-• Worn inside regular underwear
+• Worn inside regular underwear.

-• Discreet and comfortable
+• Discreet and comfortable.

-• Available in various absorbencies
+• Available in various absorbencies.

 Continence Pants (Pull-ups)

-• Worn like regular underwear
+• Worn like regular underwear.

-• More secure for active movement
+• More secure for active movement.

-• Easier for carers to assist with
+• Easier for caregivers to assist with.

 Bed Pads

-• Protects mattresses and bedding
+• Protects mattresses and bedding.

-• Available in disposable and washable options
+• Available in disposable and washable options.

 Not sure which type?
 See our detailed comparison: Continence Pads vs Continence Pants: What's the Difference?

-Step 3: Consider Your Lifestyle
+Considering Your Lifestyle

-For active individuals: Choose slim, discreet pads with secure adhesive
+• For active individuals: Choose slim, discreet pads with secure adhesive.

-For overnight use: Select high-absorbency pants or bed pads
+• For overnight use: Select high-absorbency pants or bed pads.

-For limited mobility: Pull-up pants are easier to manage
+• For limited mobility: Pull-up pants are easier to manage.

 Your lifestyle should guide your choice—not just absorbency.

-Step 4: Check for Key Features
+Checking for Key Features

-✓ Odor control: Built-in neutralisers for confidence
+• Odor control: Built-in neutralizers for confidence.

-✓ Skin-friendly materials: Reduces irritation and rashes
+• Skin-friendly materials: Reduces irritation and rashes.

-✓ Leak guards: Extra barriers for nighttime security
+• Leak guards: Extra barriers for nighttime security.

-Step 5: Consider Funding Options
+Exploring Funding Options

-Many Australians access products through:
+Many Australians access continence products through various funding options:

-NDIS: For eligible participants
+• NDIS: For eligible participants.

-Home Care Packages: For aged care recipients
+• Home Care Packages: For aged care recipients.

-DVA: For veterans
+• DVA: For veterans.

-Private purchase: Out-of-pocket for those without funding
+• Private purchase: Out-of-pocket for those without funding.

 📅 Book an assessment to explore funding: McQuel Healthcare Australia-wide.